-HANDLEBAR COMPONENT ALIGNMENT
+HANDLEBAR COMPONENT FASTENER TORQUES

-Always loosen the mounting screws before moving a handlebar component.
-Moving a component without first loosening its mounting screws may cut grooves into the handlebar, making it difficult to secure the component.
+Moving a handlebar component without first loosening its screws/set screws may cut grooves into the handlebar, making it difficult to secure the component.
+Do not move a handlebar component without first loosening its mounting screws/set screws.